gecicidegisken/notes/_notes/compsci-notes/docker_cheat_sheet.md

 #### some run flags

+- Flags come first, followed by the image name

 - `--rm` **remove container after it exits**

   Automatically remove the container when it exits.

 - `-it` **interactive terminal**

   Run the container in interactive mode.
 This flag is used to keep the container running and open a terminal to interact with it.

 - `-m` **limit memory usage**

   Set a hard limit to the maximum physical memory a container can utilize (with a minimum of 6 MB).

   The value of memory-limit should be a positive integer followed by the suffix b, k, m, or g (short for bytes, kilobytes, megabytes, or gigabytes).

 - `-e` **set environment variables**
   Set an environment variable in the container. \
-    `docker run -e MYVAR=foo myimage`
+   `docker run -e MYVAR=foo`

+- `-v` **bind mount a volume**

+  Bind mount a volume to the container. \
+   `docker run -v /host/path:/container/path`